-Ultron-9 was built by Iron Man, whom was hypnotized into doing so by one of the previous Ultrons.
+Ultron-9 was built by Iron Man, whom was hypnotized into doing so by one of the previous incarnations of Ultron.
 This one was knocked into a pool of liquid Adamantium which cooled, encasing him eternally in a block of the virtually indestructible ore.

 Ultron-10 began building spare bodies to work as his subordinates and to act as a new body for him if he were to be destroyed again.
 Which proved prophetic, as he was promptly destroyed by Machine Man.

-Ultron-13 was built by Doctor Doom with the memories of all of the previous Ultrons intact for the purpose of killing Daredevil.
+Ultron-13 was built by Doctor Doom with the memories of all of the previous incarnations of Ultron intact for the purpose of killing Daredevil.
 Unfortunately, this Ultron had thirteen distinct personalities in its mind all at once.
-This proved essential in his defeat as Daredevil whom, until Ultron began destroying himself, had had no luck harming the Adamantium cast robot.
+This proved essential in his defeat as Daredevil whom, until Ultron began destroying himself, had had no luck harming the Adamantium-cast robot.
 This Ultron's next plan was to transform humanity into robots, but before he could carry out this dastardly deed he was captured by the Avengers.

-After another upgrade he dubbed himself "the Ultimate Ultron" (Ultron-14) and decided that he didn't desire to simply kill all humans, but all organic life as well.
+Ultron-14 dubbed himself "the Ultimate Ultron" after another upgrade and decided that he didn't desire to simply kill all humans, but all organic life as well.
 This incarnation also created Alkhema, which was based on the thought engrams of Mockingbird.

-Later, Alkhema used the acquired engrams of Pym, Vision, Wonder Man, Scarlet Witch, Wasp, and Wonder Man's brother, the Grim Reaper, to transfer them into robotic bodies to attack the Avengers.
+Later, Alkhema used the acquired engrams of Pym, Vision, Scarlet Witch, Wasp, Wonder Man and his brother the Grim Reaper, to transfer them into robotic bodies to attack the Avengers.
 Unbeknownst to Alkhema, she was influenced by the Ultron Imperative to rebuild Ultron.
 The Ultron Imperative failed after the intervention of the Avengers.
-Then, Ultron himself took over Tony Stark’s sentient armor.
+Then, Ultron himself took over Tony Stark's sentient armor.
 However, he was seemingly destroyed in an explosion.

 Ultron was later seen as the leader of the Sons of Yinsen cult, posing as the mind of Ho Yinsen inside Tony Stark's former suit of sentient armor.
 He attempted to use his new religion to conquer the world, but was once again defeated and destroyed.